Updated May 25, 2025

 Venue Types

-Tournaments are commonly held in school gyms because they have large open spaces for the competition fields, pit areas, audience seating, and other event equipment.
+Tournaments are most commonly held in school gyms, because they have large open spaces for the competition fields, pit areas, audience seating, and other event equipment.
 Larger common areas, like a community center or school cafeteria, can be equally viable venue options.
 Larger events may choose to use a cafeteria for the pit area, because tables are usually already set up, and use another space such as a gym for their competition fields and audience.
 Your venue selection will factor into how many teams can attend the event, and thus the resources (equipment and volunteers) you will need to recruit.

 Event Layout